 - Sunday after 9am and 11am Masses

-Our Cathedral Guides are available on weekend days to welcome you on your visit to us.
-Guides can provide you with further information about the building, or even offer a tour of the cathedral ground floor if you would like.
+Our Cathedral Guides are available on Saturdays to welcome you on your visit.
+Guides can provide you with further information about the building, or even offer an informal tour of the cathedral ground floor.

-Free, drop-in tours of the cathedral tower happen during the summer months at weekends.
-The tour takes around 50 minutes to complete.
-Sensible shoes and a reasonable level of fitness is required to ascend the 230 steps to the top of the tower, but the breathtaking 360-degree views of Norwich are certainly worth the climb!
-Summer drop-in tours take place at the following times:
+The tours take around 50 minutes to complete.
+Sensible shoes and a reasonable level of fitness is required to ascend the 230 steps on the tower tour, but the breathtaking 360-degree views of Norwich are certainly worth the climb!

 These tours are drop-in, no booking necessary.
-Numbers are restricted to 25 people per tour, so arrive early to avoid disappointment!
-All donations to the upkeep of the cathedral tower are welcome.
+Numbers are restricted to 25 people per tour, so arrive early to avoid disappointment! £5 adult / £3.50 child

 We would love to welcome your group on a visit to us.
 We offer a variety of Cathedral Tour packages as part of our bespoke Group Visits offer, including Tower Tours, Cathedral Ground Floor Tours or Hidden Places Tours.
 We can combine these with your choice of refreshments to create your perfect outing.
-Prices start at £5 a head for adults or £2.50 a head for children.
 Please get in touch to discuss your requirements:

 Telephone: 01603 724381